- Asked by: Lewis Macdonald, MSP for North East Scotland, Scottish Labour

 Answered by Humza Yousaf on 24 January 2020

 To ask the Scottish Government, further to the answer to question S5O-03945 by Humza Yousaf on 19 December 2019 (Official Report, c.
-6), what additional initiatives have been undertaken to address the particular recruitment and retention issues at HMP and YOI Grampian.
+6), what the staff (a) recruitment, (b) retention and (c) absence rates have been at each prison and YOI in the last 12 months.

 Answer